 Lilies are one of the most spectacular blooming plants.
 There are many varieties from which to choose, with hybrids a common part of the market.
 The most cold hardy lilies are the Asiatic species, which easily survive down into USDA zone 3.
-You are not reduced to using Asiatic lilies in cold regions.
-Often, growing lilies in zone 5 will require early starting indoors and lifting to store for winter, but don’t let that stop you from enjoying a full array of the bulbs.
+You are not reduced to using only Asiatic lilies in cold regions.
+Often, growing lilies in zone 5 will require early starting indoors and lifting to store for winter, but don't let that stop you from enjoying a full array of the bulbs.

 Best Zone 5 Lily Plants